ajv-validator/ajv/docs/api.md

 #### Validation and reporting options

-- _draft2019_ (NEW in v7): add JSON Schema draft-2019-09 support.
-This option is equivalent to the combination of options `next`, `unevaluated` and `dynamicRef` (see [Advanced options](#advanced-options)).
-This option enables support for additional keywords (including `unevaluatedProperties` and `unevaluatedItems`) and for dynamic recursive references (see [Extending recursive schemas](./validation.md#extending-recursive-schemas)), but it does not add draft-2019-09 meta-schema - the default JSON Schema draft remains drat-07.
-See code example how to add it in [JSON Schema draft-2019-09](./validation.md#json-schema-draft-2019-09)
 - _\$data_: support [\$data references](./validation.md#data-reference).
 Draft 6 meta-schema that is added by default will be extended to allow them.
 If you want to use another meta-schema you need to use $dataMetaSchema method to add support for $data reference.
 See [API](#ajv-constructor-and-methods).
 - _allErrors_: check all rules collecting all errors.
 Default is to return after the first error.
 - _verbose_: include the reference to the part of the schema (`schema` and `parentSchema`) and validated data in errors (false by default).